nimishakarnatak/nimishakarnatak.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - courae: D.Phil in Computer Science
+    - course: D.Phil. in Computer Science
       institution: University of Oxford
       year: 2027
     - course: Master of Science in Digital Society